Mage-Knight/BigDataAnalytics/README.md

 Tasks completed:
 - Performed EDA for Bakery Transactions Dataset.
 - Using Apriori and FP-Growth algorithms:
-    - Found best hyperparameters for the algorithm to search significant rules using Grid-search CV.
+    - Found best hyperparameters for the algorithm to search significant rules using Grid-search.
     - Found frequent itemsets and significant association rules using obtained hyperparameters.
 - Compared results produced by these two algorithms.
 - Performed predictions for possible goods that might be bought with a given set.